ansible/community-docs/integration_tests_quick_start_guide.rst

 With this kind of tests, we check if a module as a whole satisfies its functional requirements.
 Simply put, we check that features work as expected and users will get the outcome described in the module's documentation.

 We check modules with playbooks that invoke those modules.
-We pass standalone parameters and their combinations, and check what the module reports with the ``assert`` module and the actual state of the system after each task.
+We pass standalone parameters and their combinations, and check what the module reports with the `assert <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/assert_module.html>` module and the actual state of the system after each task.

 Here is an example.

 Let's say we want to test the ``postgresql_user`` module invoked with the ``name`` option.
-We expect that after its invocation the module will create a user that we are passing through the ``name`` option and will report that the system state has changed.
+We expect that the module will create a user that we are passing through the ``name`` option and will report that the system state has changed.
 We cannot rely on only what the module reports.
 To be sure that the user has been actually created, we will query our database with another module to see if the user exists.

 .. code:: bash